 I learned that even though I have my dandruff pretty much under control, I’m still sensitive to it.
 I am always trying to keep the balance so the complaints don’t come back.
 I managed to do this by using only Rahua’s voluminous shampoo, which after trying many shampoo’s, seems to work the best.
 It also contains citric acid (which is sour) – just enough to remove the minerals from my hair so there is no need for extra rinsing (I do not particularly enjoy the smell of vinegar in the morning).
 I agree it’s expensive for a shampoo but I only wash my hair once or twice a week, and use just a little bit.
 The trick is to leave it in for 2 to 5 minutes before rinsing it out so the surfactant can do it’s work.
 This way a little goes a long way and a bottle lasts me months.

 Every now and then, I do feel that I might be loosing control and dandruff comes back a bit.
 What really helps then is using a shampoo containing 2.5% selenium sulfide, but no SLS.
 But I use this only once!
 This helps enough for months, because I certainly don’t want to use that stuff a lot, so after that I go back to my regular shampoo.
 I did this 3 times in the last year.
 (I also tried a 1% selenium sulfide shampoo but this did not help at all.)
-The difference between selenium sulfide and other active ingredients in anti-dandruff shampoo’s is that the selenium sulfide actually fights the cause of dandruff, the fungus, while other actives like Zinc Pyrithione (which head & shoulders uses) only clean the scalp really well.
+The difference between selenium sulfide and other active ingredients in anti-dandruff shampoo’s is that the selenium sulfide actually fights the cause of dandruff, the fungus, while other actives like Zinc Pyrithione (which most over the counter anti-dandruff shampoos use) only clean the scalp really well.
 They remove the flakes, but that’s it!
 They do not fight the cause.
 So basically, they’re useless and you have to continue using them all the time.
 Anyway, this means that you can do a test: use a shampoo contaning selenium sulfide and if it helps, the cause of your dandruff is the fungus.
 If it doesn’t help, it’s something else, like irritated skin.

 Knowing this, is the first step to getting back control because it can help you on your way to solve the problem!